howard8888/workspace/README.md

 5. Human-like one-brain simulation × multiple-agents society
 6. Human-like one-agent multiple-brains simulation with combinatorial planning
 7. Super-Human-like machine simulation

-Pending additional intro material here....
+T. Tutorial (more information) on using and maintaining this program, references

-Please make a choice [1-7]:*
+Please make a choice [1–7 or T | Enter = Mountain Goat]:*